 With this in mind, the I chord uses the notes D, F#, and A, making it a D major chord.
 If we take the II chord, however, we have the notes E, G, and B making the chord minor.

-Chords, when played as part of a progression such as I, IV, V take on specific roles within chord progressions e.g. the I chord is the root and therefore when we return to the I chord the progression resolves.
+Chords, when played as part of a progression such as I, IV, and V take on specific roles within chord progressions e.g. the I chord is the root, and therefore when we return to the I chord the progression resolves.

 While the V chord (dominant) adds tension and feels like it must return to the I to resolve the chord progression.

 Each chord in this regard has a function within a larger context and is used to define the movement of a larger chord progression, largely due to how specific notes color a specific chord.
 This is why some formulas work more effectively than others for specific genres.

 If considering chords in a major key in this way there are six harmonic functions:

 These can be arranged into three specific groups: Tonic, Subdominant, and Dominant.

-- Tonic chords, are the chords progressions resolve on and therefore create a mood of stability.
+- Tonic chords, are the chords that progressions resolve on and therefore create a mood of stability.

 - Dominant chords on the other hand create the opposite mood, resulting in tension and a need to resolve.

 - Alternatively, subdominant chords lie somewhere in the middle.

 Now that we understand how to establish the letter names and qualities of chords within a specific key, and the role chords play within chord progressions we’ll finish this article with a look at some of the more common chord formulas used in music.

 I, IV, V

 Tonic > Subdominant > Dominant

-The I, IV, V chord progression is foundational and feels familiar because you have heard it many times.
+The I, IV, and V chord progression is foundational and feels familiar because you have heard it many times.